jacksonshapiro11/Personal_Blog/content/blog/Why everyone should go on a retreat.md

 ### Why everyone should go on a retreat: 3 simple steps to make it successful

-### TLDR what am I about to ready and is it worth my time?
-Because you know I actually value my time and this rainbows and dinos website seems a bit crazy, so maybe I just want a little preview before I waste 19 minutes, 8 seconds (at 200 WPM assumption) on this random post.
-Please see some AI generated highlights.

 ### AI Generated Summary and Takeways
 Top Quotes ... but there are more good ones I promise every line is really great
 1. “People fear sitting alone in a room alone for even a few minutes without a phone to entertain themselves because they do not want to get to know themselves.”